John F. Kennedy Presidential Library and Museum: Initial progress

 After President Kennedy was assassinated in November 1963, his family and friends discussed how to construct a library that would serve as a fitting memorial.
 A committee was formed to advise Kennedy's widow Jacqueline, who would make the final decision.
 The group deliberated for months, and visited with architects from around the world including Pietro Belluschi and others from the United States, Brazil's Lucio Costa, and Italy's Franco Albini.
 Mrs. Kennedy and others met with the candidates together at the Kennedy Compound in Hyannis, Massachusetts, and visited several in their offices.
 The committee also conducted a secretive process whereby the architects voted anonymously for the most capable of their colleagues.

-Progress on the building began shortly after his death.
+After the assassination, Cambridge residents actively opposed the Kennedy family's efforts to build a presidential library at Harvard Square due to traffic concerns.
 On January 13, 1964, Attorney General Robert F. Kennedy announced that a taped oral-history project was to be undertaken for inclusion in the library.
 The project would feature administration staff, friends, family, and politicians from home and abroad.
 The Attorney General also announced that Eugene R. Black Sr. agreed to serve as chairman of the board of trustees and that $1 million of Black's $10 million goal had been given to the trust by the Joseph P. Kennedy Jr. Foundation.

-The death of the President was still fresh in the hearts and minds of the American public and by March of that year $4.3 million had been pledged, including 18,727 unsolicited donations from the public.
+By March of that year $4.3 million had been pledged, including 18,727 unsolicited donations from the public.
 Large donations came from the Hispanic world with Venezuela pledging $100,000 and Governor of Puerto Rico Luis Muñoz Marín offering the same.
 The oral-history project also began recording, starting with Jacqueline Kennedy and Robert Kennedy.
-Originally projected to consist of interviews with 150 people, 178 had agreed to participate and the total number of expected participants doubled to 300, with just one person (a Secret Service agent) declining to take part.
+Originally projected to consist of interviews with 150 people, 178 had agreed to participate and the total number of expected participants doubled to 300.

-Also by this time fourteen architects were named to serve on a design advisory committee:
+Fourteen architects were named to serve on a design advisory committee:

 Over the following months pledges continued to funnel in for the building still being conceptualized by the various architects.
 Some notable donations include $900,000 handed over to Postmaster General John A. Gronouski on July 9, 1964.
 It was the sum of a campaign encompassing 102 Federal agencies.
 Gronouski said many of the Federal employee contributions were in the form of a $5 withholding each payday for a period of three years.
 The next day the Indian ambassador to the United States, Braj Kumar Nehru. presented Black with a check for $100,000 during a ceremony at the River Club.
 Nehru said that the Indian people were hit by a "sad blow" when the President died, and that they held him "in the highest regard, esteem and affection."
 He desired for Indian students abroad in the United States to use the library, then still planned for construction at Harvard along the banks of the Charles River.